Trump: 'It would be great' if North Korea could be solved without military action

 - Diplomacy with Pyongyang has failed over the past decades, he said

-Washington (CNN)President Donald Trump downplayed the possibility of military action against North Korea on Thursday, saying such an event is neither inevitable nor preferable.
+Washington (CNN)President Donald Trump stepped back from the possibility of imminent military action against North Korea on Thursday, saying such an event is neither inevitable nor preferable.

+But he continued to present the threat of strikes as an option, if not the most desirable one.

+"Each day, new equipment is delivered; new and beautiful equipment, the best in the world -- the best anywhere in the world, by far," he said of US military capacity.
+"Hopefully, we're not going to have to use it on North Korea."

-"Military action would certainly be an option," he said during a White House news conference, but added later: "It would be great if something else could be worked out."
+"Military action would certainly be an option," he added during a White House news conference.
+"It would be great if something else could be worked out."

+Trump's comments come amid increased tensions with North Korea, which conducted its sixth nuclear test over the weekend.
+Trump refused to say during his news conference on Thursday whether he would accept the country as a nuclear-armed state, insisting that he would not state his negotiating parameters publicly.

+The United States has long held that a nuclear North Korea is unacceptable, demanding the country end its weapons program.

+The official cast doubt on attempts to prevent North Korea from obtaining a nuclear weapon using methods employed in the past, suggesting the country's intentions are unlike those of other nations with nuclear ambitions.

+"There are real concerns North Korea might not be able to be deterred," the official said.
+"There are real differences between North Korea and the small group of nations that have these weapons."

-Trump said attempts at diplomacy with Pyongyang had failed over the past decades.
+Trump, in a joint appearance with the Kuwaiti emir, said attempts at diplomacy with Pyongyang had failed over the past decades.
 But he insisted that military action wouldn't be his first choice.

 "I would prefer not going to the route of the military but it is certainly something that could happen," Trump said.

-A military strike would signal "a very sad day for North Korea," he said.
+Administration officials said on Thursday there remains ample room for additional economic pressure on North Korea.

+"The amount of pressure North Korea has been under is less than pressure applied to Iran and Iraq," the official said.

-Trump said Wednesday that military action is not his "first choice" to address North Korea's ongoing moves to develop its nuclear and ballistic missile programs, hours after he spoke by phone with Chinese President Xi Jinping.
+Trump said at the White House on Wednesday that military action is not his "first choice" to address North Korea's ongoing moves to develop its nuclear and ballistic missile programs, hours after he spoke by phone with Chinese President Xi Jinping.

 "We'll see what happens.
 We'll see what happens," Trump said when asked if he was still considering military action.
 "Certainly that's not a first choice, but we'll see what happens."